Python-PyQt/PyQt6-Docs/descriptions/QtCore/QStringConverter-c.rst

 * ISO-8859-1 (Latin-1)

 * The system encoding

+:sip:ref:`~PyQt6.QtCore.QStringConverter` may support more encodings depending on how Qt was compiled.
+If more codecs are supported, they can be listed using :sip:ref:`~PyQt6.QtCore.QStringConverter.availableCodecs`.

 :sip:ref:`~PyQt6.QtCore.QStringConverter`\ s can be used as follows to convert some encoded string to and from UTF-16.